yaobinwen/robin_on_rails/blockchain/README.md

 As I said earlier, the blockchain tracks the number of bitcoins every user has by tracking all the transactions, which is done by recording the transactions in the blockchain.
 The transaction recording is not done by the users manually, but by the bitcoin wallet, the software, automatically.

-Earlier I said "After the payment is done, they both modify their own copy of the blockchain(the ledger) to reflect their most recent financial status," which may suggest that both users make the changes directly.
-Conceptually, this is right; technically, this is wrong.
+Earlier I said "After the payment is done, they both modify their own copy of the blockchain(the ledger) to reflect their most recent financial status," which may suggest that both users make the changes independently.
+Technically, this is precise.
 The transaction recording is done as a collective effort of all the users in the entire bitcoin network.
 Let's assume that when Satoshi bought something from Alice, another two users, Bob and Caroline, had already joined the network, too.
 This would be what happened when the bitcoin payment happened:

 - When Satoshi paid 10 bitcoins to Alice by operating his bitcoin wallet, the wallet generated the transaction and broadcasted it to the entire bitcoin network.
 - Because the transaction was broadcasted, Alice's, Bob's and Caroline's wallets all received this transaction.
 Satoshi's wallet of course knew the transaction, too.